 Since the health insurance plans offered through the Marketplace/Exchange are intended for U.S. residents, J-1 exchange visitors will have to purchase separately any coverage required by the J-1 Exchange Visitor regulations that are not typically included in standard health plans (such as medical evacuation and repatriation coverage).
 ISchO has a short list of health insurance providers that provide medical evacuation and repatriation coverage separately.

-Current U.S. Department of State J-1 Exchange Visitor Program Health Insurance Guidelines (the figures in red indicate changes effective May 15, 2015):
+U.S. Department of State J-1 Exchange Visitor Program Health Insurance Guidelines (effective May 15, 2015):

 All MIT-sponsored J-1 Exchange Visitors must have: